The 6 Best PR Crisis Management & Communication Examples

 Want to know how big corporations effectively deal with a PR crisis?
-Check this list out.
+Check out this list.

 KFC is a loveable brand.
 Following them on Twitter is a treat in and of itself.
-So when they were faced with a truly embarrassing situation, the PR world got a schooling in how to manage a crisis.
+So when they were faced with a truly embarrassing situation, the PR world got a crash course through this PR crisis management case study.

 They ran out of chicken in the majority of their 870 UK & Ireland restaurants after an unfortunate series of events lead to delivery delays from their warehouses.